Jdhwang98/boe_sidewalk/git_cheat_sheet.md

 - the command **-a** means “all”
 - The command **-b** means “create a new branch” ex: git checkout -b "branch-name"
 - The command **-u** means “upstream branch” and it allows git to track the branch you created and links it to a branch on github.
 So now you can do git pull when working on a branch without specifying what branch you want to pull from.

+# Python Commands
+### Setting up virtual environment
+1. `python -m venv <acronym_env>`

+2. `source <acronym_env/bin/activate>`

+- deactivate

+> Now you can properly do your package installation in your project folder when you turn on your virtual environment

+- `pip install --upgrade`

+> after this pip update you can now start installing all the dependencies you need to get started!